The SCTL Center Urban Freight Lab is a living laboratory at the University of Washington comprised of:

 - Delivery of new data-based knowledge and insights about the effects of truck freight parking and freight-bay action strategies proposed for implementation in the City of Seattle, before they are broadly implemented.

 - Members will actively engage in pilot testing the most promising low-cost and high-value actions in the Urban Freight Lab.

 - In addition to deep expertise in supply chain transportation and logistics, the SCTL Urban Freight Lab will apply process flow improvement methods to analyze current and explore desired performance alternatives in the Final 50’ pilot research project.

-- Membership in the Urban Freight Lab also includes all benefits associated with membership in the SCTL NETWORK at no additional cost.
+- Membership in the Urban Freight Lab also includes all benefits associated with membership in the SCTL Executive Forum at no additional cost.